milkyicedtea/BlackFiles/README.md

 # BlackFiles
-A Rust-based proof-of-concept web server providing a RESTful API and web interface for browsing and downloading files.
+A Rust-based proof-of-concept file server providing a RESTful API and web UI for browsing and downloading files.
-Build with the [Rocket](https://rocket.rs/) framework and [Tokio](https://tokio.rs/)
+Built with the [Rocket](https://rocket.rs/) web framework and [Tokio](https://tokio.rs/)

 ## Features
+- **Monorepo-style**: Backend and frontend in a single repository for easy management, as well as API and web UI served from the same server (Rocket)
 - **REST API**: List directories and files with metadata
 - **File Download**: Secure file serving with path sanitization and validation
-- **Web interface**: Simple HTML frontend for browsing and downloading files
+- **Web UI**: Very simple and intuitive frontend for browsing and downloading files
-- **Static Assets**: Serves CSS/JS files for the web interface

 ## Endpoints
 ### API Routes